Tenancy agreement detail and what to look for tenancy agreement detail

 Who is responsible for repairs?

 Your landlord is generally responsible for structural, plumbing, drains and electrical faults.
+Our landlords cover all maintenance across the property, including roofing and guttering repairs.

 General wear and tear